pkyurkchiev/distributed-applications-se/README.md

 ## Introduction to Distributed applications
 <sup>This repository is part of the **Distributed applications** for part time students of Software Engineering at Plovdiv University.</sup>\
+This course is designed to provide an overview of the principles and practices involved in building distributed applications.
+It emphasizes the importance of creating robust distributed applications that align with program specifications for software projects.

+Participants will also explore the theory and formal processes of application architecture and the development of modern applications.
+The course covers modern distributed architectures, including SOA, Microservices, Client-Server, and N-Tier, as well as technologies such as RESTful, SOAP, gRPC, and GraphQL web services.
+By the end of the course, students will be equipped with the knowledge and skills to design, develop, and deploy scalable and secure distributed systems.

 ## POLL